transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 Bring your ideas to expand the opportunities we have to improve mobility through recent advances in technology, such as web 2.0, mobile computing, open source software, open data and APIs, and spatial analysis.
 Participants will also examine ways to build connections between disparate innovators in public administration, transportation operations, information design, and software engineering.

 ## Details

-We open with breakfast at 8:30am.
-The program starts when the trumpet player plays Reveille at 9:00am.
-We will build a schedule of five periods for breakout sessions.
+We open registration and a light breakfast at 8:30am.
 Lunch and breakfast are included with your registration.
-The program wraps up at 5:00pm, after which we are invited to a Post-Camp Happy Hour nearby.
+Camp starts promptly with Reveille at 9:00am.
+With your help, we will then build out 40 great topics to fill a schedule of four periods in ten breakout rooms.
+The program wraps up at 5:00pm, after which everyone is invited to a local pub for a Post-Camp Happy Hour!

 You can read about last year's Transportation Camp on [mobilitylab.org](http://mobilitylab.org/tag/transportationcamp/), and visit the sites for previous years: [2012](http://transportationcamp.org/events/dc/), [2013](http://transportationcamp.org/events/dc-13/), and [2014](http://transportationcamp.org/events/transportationcamp-dc-2014/).